Skip Navigation

 Annotation: This narrative, is designed to accompany the Virginia Oral Health Report Card, in which oral health indicators are use to track progress over time and determine a grading scale to score the state’s performance on oral relative to the nation as a whole.
 The narrative highlights successes, inequities, and opportunities for improvement in key areas known to impact oral health and overall health.
 The narrative provides background about the report card and how it was developed.
 Indicators related to prevention, coverage, collaboration, and oral health status of children and adults in the state are presented, along with a summary of results.

-Keywords: Dental care, Dental sealants, Fluorides, Health insurance, Medicaid, Oral health, Preventive health services, State programs, Statistical data, Virginia
+Keywords: Dental sealants, Fluorides, Health insurance, Medicaid, Oral health, Oral health care, Preventive health services, State programs, Statistical data, Virginia

 Hinton E, Paradise J. 2016.
 Access to dental care in Medicaid: Spotlight on nonelderly adults.
 Washington, DC: Kaiser Commission on Medicaid and the Uninsured, 10 pp.